nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     validate the EOF flag correctness.
 Needed for ESXi client compatibility when FSAL's don't set it correctly.

+Enable_malloc_trim(bool, default false)
+    Set true to enable dynamic malloc_trim support.

+Malloc_trim_MinThreshold(uint32, range 1 to INT32_MAX, default 15*1024)
+    Minimum threshold value to call malloc_trim.
+The malloc_trim will be called once memory allocation exceeds minimum value.
+Size in MB's.
+    Note, this setting has no effect when Enable_malloc_trim is set to false.

 Parameters controlling TCP DRC behavior:
 ----------------------------------------